hzeller/beagleg/G-code.md

 ##Supported commands

 The following commands are supported.
-A place-holder of `[coordinates]` means a combination of coordinates (such as `X10 Y20`) and an optional feedrate (`F1000`).
+A place-holder of `[coordinates]` means a combination of axis koordinates (such as `X10 Y20`) and an optional feedrate (`F1000`).
+Current set of supported axis-letters is X, Y, Z, E, A, B, C (might add U, V, W).

-Calls to functions that take coordinates are _always_ pre-converted to machine-absolute and metric (G20/G21 and G90/G91/G92 are handled internally to the parser).
+Callbacks that take coordinates are _always_ pre-converted to machine-absolute and metric.
+The codes G20/G21 and G90/G91/G92 as well as M82, M83 are handled internally to always output absolute, metric coordinates.

-Commands that are not recognized are passed on to the `unprocessed()` callback for the user to handle.
+Commands that are not recognized are passed on to the `unprocessed()` callback for the user to handle (see description in API).

 Line numbers `Nxx` and checksums `*xx` are parsed and discarded, but ignored for now.